kevinlin1/just-the-class/pages/meetings/win2022/meeting-4.md

 ## Agenda
 1. Presentations, 2 groups + discussion `~20 min each`
 2. Research/project ideation work time
-3. Devleop a possible project list based on presentations
+3. Develop a possible project list based on presentations

 ---

 ## Deliverables for Next Week
-None yet
+Groups that have not presented this week will be giving presentations next week.

 ---

 ## Notes
 - Motivation - algorithms for computing don't learn like humans do, how can we make them more like humans?
+- Take ideas and inspiration from neuroscience and manifest them in computing

 ### Reinforcement Learning
 - Reinforcement - when you do something over and over again.